Student Handbook

 Goals:

-- To stimulate enthusiasm and love for mathematics
+- To simulate enthusiasm and love for mathematics

 - To develop mathematical flexibility in solving problems